-Future care planning is where you talk about what matters most to you when making plans for your health and care in the future.
-You can talk about this with those close to you, and your doctor, nurse or care worker.
-People looking after you want to hear about what's important when they're planning your treatment and care with you now and in the future.
+Future care planning means talking about what matters most to you when making plans for your health and care in the future.
+You can talk with people who are close to you about having a future care plan and with your doctor, nurse or care worker.
+People looking after you want to hear about what’s important when they’re planning your treatment and care with you, now and in the future.

 Making plans and knowing how to get the right help means there’s less to think about if you become unwell.
 It’s better to start thinking ahead and making some plans for your life, health and care while you are well.

 If you’re a carer, you can make plans to support the person you care for if your own health changes.

 recommendations for other treatments or hospital admissions

 Thinking ahead and making plans for changes in your health gives you more say over what happens.
 You may already have thought about what you would like.
 Future care planning is the way to do this in Scotland.

 Talking about your health and what matters to you can help you: